ViaScientific/vfoundry-training/demo_single_cell_rna-seq_tutorial.md

 <p align="center"> <img src="sc-rnaseq_images/user_inputs3.png" width="80%"> </p>

-In the `Enter File` window (32) you can drag and drop your local genome file (in fasta format) or enter a s3 path into `File Location`:
+In the `Enter File` window (32) you can drag and drop your local genome file or enter a s3 path into `File Location`:

 ```
-/opt/runs/run132/upload/seq.fa
+s3://viafoundry/run_data/test_data/fasta_EGFP/EGFP.fa
 ```

 and (33) click "Save" to return to the `Process Settings` window.